EngineerBetter/engineerbetter-hugo/content/blog/kthw.md

 We ran the test a few more times and noticed that, when running tests from this one pod, we only saw error messages specifying that **the response had come from the CoreDNS pod on the same worker**.

+### Traffic to services backed by pods on the same worker

 To prove that pod/worker locality was an issue, we stood up three pairs of pods - in each pair was one NGiNX pod, and one of our debug image.
 Each pair was then naively scheduled to a specific worker via `spec.nodeName`.
 We also created a Cluster IP service exposing each NGiNX pod.

 ```terminal